-English is the study of all aspects of the language.
-The Year 9 student will continue to develop her spoken and written expression; her listening and reading skills; her awareness of how she communicates through the visual media and her ability to understand what she views and watches.
+English involves learning the skills too become confident and literate thinkers.
+Each Year 9 student will continue to develop her spoken and written expression; her listening and reading skills; her awareness of how she communicates through the visual media and her ability to understand what she views and watches.

-Social Studies helps students’ understanding of the world and provides them with the skills and knowledge to play your role in society.
-The students’ focus in Year 9 is on the relationships that exist between people and the environment.
+Social Studies helps students’ understanding of the world and provides them with the skills and knowledge to play their role in society.
+The focus in Year 9 is on the relationships that exist between people and the environment.
 They will also learn about how societies and communities function and gain an understanding of the diverse cultures and identities of people within those communities.
 Learning about past events and experiences and how they have been interpreted over time will help them understand the past, the present and imagine possible futures.
 Economic activities are also studied so that students gain an understanding of their place in the economic world.
-The Year 9 student, through social inquiry, will explore and analyse values and develop research skills.
+Each Year 9 student will explore and analyse values and develop research skills through social inquiry.

 Physical Education and Health

 Students study all four aspects of the Arts curriculum: Dance, Drama, Music and Visual Arts.
-They learn in each area for one term.
+In Year 9 they learn in each area for one term.
 The purpose of our Arts course is to provide an introduction to a more thorough investigation of the Arts in Year 10.
 Students will develop the skills necessary to work both independently and collaboratively to construct meaning and produce works.

 Visual Art explores a range of art making skills.
 Students are introduced to observational drawing in pencil, ink, dye and paint.
 They investigate art from a range of cultural origins and produce specific artistic outcomes that range from an intricate pattern design to a coloured still life painting and a relief sculpture work.

-Students are introduced to musical instruments, composing and song writing.
-They investigate different musical genres and learn music theory.
-Avonside Girls’ High School employs itinerant music teachers so that free tuition in strings, percussion, wind instruments, the guitar and voice are available.
-A small charge is made for the hire of instruments.
+Students are introduced to instruments, composing and song writing.
+They investigate different musical genres and study music theory.
+Itinerant music teachers provide free tuition in strings, percussion, wind instruments, the guitar and voice.
 Students who participate in itinerant music lessons are expected to be part of a choir or musical group at school.

 Dance explores a range of expressive movement that has intent, purpose and form.
 Students learn to express personal, group and cultural identities to convey and interpret artistic ideas and to strengthen social interaction.
-Student will develop practical knowledge and skills in performing and choreographing.
+Student will develop practical knowledge and skills in performance and choreography.

 Drama is the expression of the human experience through a range of theatrical techniques and forms.
 It provides students with the opportunity to develop a wide range of personal and performance skills.
 Students will workshop and investigate a number of theatre forms such as mime and improvisation, building towards a group performance.

-All students study Languages and choose two 6 month subjects from those listed below.
-In addition students may be directed to take Language Development to support their literacy in all subjects.
+All students study Languages and in Year 9 they choose two subjects from those listed below.
+As an alternative some students may be invited into the Learning Development Programme to support their literacy in all subjects.

 Maori is one of the official languages of New Zealand.
-Students learn to use and enjoy Te Reo Maori and Tikanga Maori which are distinctive of the character of New Zealand life.
+Students learn to use and enjoy Te Reo Maori (language) and Tikanga Maori (cultural) aspects which are an important part of New Zealand life.

-French represents the Romance languages and culture of Europe.
-It is an international language spoken by people through the world, one of the official languages of the European Community and has strongly influenced the development of English.
+French is a European and international language spoken by people throughout the world.
+It is one of the official languages of the European Community and has strongly influenced the development of English.

 The Technology curriculum provides students the opportunity to gain experience in design, planning and problem solving in small groups as they design, construct and evaluate projects.
-All students study Food Technology for one term; they choose three other Technology subjects for the remainder of the year.
+Each Year 9 student experiences learning in four technology subjects - one in each term.

 Food technology focuses on the requirements of good nutrition and safe food handling.
 Students learn through practical activities where they prepare, cook and serve healthy food.

 Textile technology provides students opportunities to develop a range of skills to plan and construct a textile item.
-They learn decision making and evaluation skills and practical work is reinforced with written work.
+They learn decision making and evaluation skills; practical work is reinforced with written work.

 Hard Materials Technology